my-language-skills/simple-metadata/doc/doc-intro.md

 This plugin makes great use of the default WordPress interface elements, like as if this plugin is part of WordPress.
 No ads, no nags.

 Nobody has to know about the tools you’ve used to create your or someone else’s website.
 A clean interface, for everyone.

+Check [Installation, Integrations and Compatibilities](/doc/doc-general.md) for more information.

 ## What is not Simple Metadata